Do you dream of one day working from home? Wish you could make it happen but don’t know where to begin?

 Wedding planners deal with florists, churches, reception halls, limo drivers, bands, DJs, and pretty much everyone else involved in a wedding.
 They are the project managers who coordinate all the details and make sure everything goes smoothly.

 In 2017 alone, there will be an estimated 2 million weddings, so there is plenty of demand expected for wedding planners.
 If you like working with people and don’t mind doing some leg work, this could be the work from home opportunity for you.

-My husband is a manager in his day job and he’s had plenty of opportunity to interview and hire new employees.
-Most applicants never even get a sniff because their resumes are so dreadful (trust me, he’s shown me a few of the worst he’s come across).
+I’m a manager in my day job and I’ve had plenty of opportunity to interview and hire new employees.
+Most applicants never even get a sniff because their resumes are so dreadful.

 If you’re skilled at creating resumes that will draw attention and secure an interview, there is a definite demand for your services.
 Check out the National Resume Writers Association for tips on getting started.